Centralia High School (Centralia, Washington): Swamp Cup

 Centralia maintains a rivalry with W.F.
 West High School from neighboring Chehalis known as the "Swamp Cup" or the "Battle of the Swamp."
-The first football matchup between the schools took place on Thanksgiving Day, 1907, and the rivalry was continued on the holiday every year until 1963, when it began to move to other weeks.
-Today, matchups in all sports between the Tigers and Bearcats are known as the Swamp Cup, but the winner of the annual football matchup takes home the Swampman trophy, also known as "Swampy."
+(Note: The moniker, "Battle of the Swamp", was officially given under the local newspaper, The Chronicle in 2007.)
+The first football matchup between the schools took place on Thanksgiving Day, 1907; Centralia won the game, 11-0.
+The rivalry was continued on the holiday every year until 1963, when it began to move to other weeks.
+The rivalry football event was paused beginning before the 2026 season due to scheduling issues and "recent league adjustments".
+During the history of the competition, which encompassed 155 games, the Tigers lead with 77 wins to 72 victories for Chehalis; there were 6 ties.

+In the present day, matchups in all sports between the Tigers and Bearcats are known as the Swamp Cup, but the winner of the annual football matchup takes home the Swampman trophy, also known as "Swampy."